 1. Select Journal Title at the CONSULS main menu, then type the name of the periodical (example: communication research) and press ENTER.
 If a title list appears on the screen, select the desired title, then look inside the box to find WCSU holdings.
 Be sure to scroll to the bottom of the screen to see if WCSU owns backfiles on microfilm or microfiche.

-2. To find out if a given periodical is available in full-text in one or more of WCSU's online databases, use the A-to-Z Journal Title Locator available under Articles and Databases on the WCSU Libraries Homepage (library.wcsu.edu).
+2. To find out if a given periodical is available in full-text in one or more of WCSU's online databases, use the Journal Finder available under Articles and Databases on the WCSU Libraries Homepage (library.wcsu.edu).

 If the CSU Libraries do not own the book or periodical you need, you may request delivery via Interlibrary Loan using the online ILLiad system available at: libguides.wcsu.edu/ill.

 There is a limit of 5 Interlibrary Loan requests per person per day.
 Videos are not available via Interlibrary Loan.
 Under most circumstances, Interlibrary Loan is a free service, but please allow at least ten working days for delivery.
 You will be notified as soon as the material arrives.
 Faster document delivery service is available for a reasonable fee.
-Please see the librarian at the Reference Desk or call the Interlibrary Loan Desk at (203) 837-9114 for more information.
+Please call the Interlibrary Loan Desk at (203) 837-9114 for more information.

-The Reference Desk on the first floor of the Haas Library is staffed by a professional librarian who is trained to assist in your research, or you may contact Joan Reitz, Instruction Librarian, at 837-8308 or email@example.com.
+The Reference service is available on request at the Circulation Desk on the first floor of the Haas Library, or you may contact Joan Reitz, Instruction Librarian, at 837-8308 or email@example.com.
 My office is located in Room 402 on the fourth floor of the Haas Library (near the glass elevator).
 Please drop in if you need assistance!